The cause of this disorder is not known.

 Esophageal spasm is often difficult to treat.
 Calcium channel blockers such as nifedipine may relieve the symptoms by relaxing the muscles of the esophagus.
 Tricyclic antidepressants are also used to relax muscles and may also be given.

-If drugs do not help, sometimes doctors inject botulinum toxin into the lower esophageal sphincter.
+If drugs do not help, a trial of botulinum toxin injections into the lower esophageal sphincter may be tried.

-Some people have symptoms that are very difficult to treat.
+Some people have symptoms that are severe and difficult to treat.
 Sometimes, a surgeon may cut the muscle layer along the full length of the esophagus (myotomy).
 Alternatively, a gastroenterologist may cut this muscle layer during endoscopy.